Facility Standards Medical Insurance|Kano General Hospital

 • Convalescent Rehabilitation Ward Inpatient Fee 1

-Additionally, our hospital meets the standards for hospital infection prevention measures, patient safety management system, pressure ulcer prevention, nutritional management system, decision-making support, and minimization of physical restraints, as stipulated by the Minister of Health, Labor and Welfare.
+In addition, our hospital meets the required standards for hospital infection prevention, patient safety management, pressure ulcer prevention, nutritional management, decision-making support, and minimization of physical restraints.

 Nursing Staff Configuration